hroussille/Ethernaut-solutions/10. Re-entrency/README.md

 }
 ```

-Just make sure to call `attack` with a high enough gas limit.
+Just make sure to call `attack` with a high enough gas limit and a `value` <= to your initial deposit.
 When the attack is done, you can withdraw the stolen funds by calling the `withdraw`.